siyelo/dna/_docs/courses-and-event-production.md

     of the office and all administrative support.

 The Producer doesn’t necessarily have to teach the course (although that’s the most common case).
-Sometimes a producer will invite a “star” (someone outside of Siyelo who is a well-known “guru” within his/her field) and host or co-teach a course.
+Sometimes a producer will invite a "star" (someone outside of Siyelo who is a well-known "guru" within his/her field) and host or co-teach a course.

 ## Example